The Gesret method : the segmental man

 The spinal ganglion

-The sympathetic system, more specifically the laterovertebral ganglion, or spinal ganglion, plays a prominent role:
+The sympathetic system, more specifically the laterovertebral ganglion, plays a prominent role:

 - It makes the peripheral projection of an autonomous impulse possible but it remains under the influence of the anterior hypothalamic function.